jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Because now all the cool techniques I was learning in urban planning would never come to pass.
 My favorite topic back then was "telecommuting" as means alleviate traffic and lower the cost of living.
 Unsurprisingly working from home is still a major struggle because technological evolution is a political problem.
 It's no mistake that when early America broke from their colonial masters, their Bill of Rights was first, the freedom to use the printing press, and two, the freedom to own a gun.

 Because the ability to have a technological, like a pencil, and convince others they should not need it, offers huge evolutionary advantages.
 Notice how prolific this "Milgram Experiment" is in our society.
 Real-life teachers evaluate students all the time without any sort of tools.
 While testing ones lone biological abilities is admirable, we don't do gym classes in barefoot either so what the heck.
 Workplaces routinely dictate employees tool-sets and then proceed to evaluate their performance absent of the tool-sets strengths and drawbacks.

+This fight over the pencil, defines our politics.
+The fight between Right and the Left mirrors our two baser identities, genes and phenotypes.
+One side emphasizes genetic differences and is prone to racism and sexism, while the other emphasizes the differences different upbringing can cause, and is prone to socialism.
+Both are valid points of course, but both are in fact trying to keep the pencil for themselves and take it from others...

 It's just normal for us to withhold technology from each other.
 Because we do not see ourselves as technological beings.
 This book aims to fix that with a new framework.